Ritch Workman: Controversy

 During the 2011 legislative session, Workman authored several pieces of legislation that would have repealed a number of what he considered to be "inane" laws.
 The most controversial of the laws he aimed to repeal was a statute banning the practice of "dwarf-tossing," a "competition in which little people are literally turned into human shot puts."
 Workman asserted, "[Little people] don't need government to decide for them.
 This is insulting.
 Their actions aren't endangering anyone else.
 For every law that's on the books a little piece of your liberty and freedom is lost."
 He argued that his legislation could help improve the economy, noting, "All that [the ban on dwarf-tossing] does is prevent some dwarfs from getting jobs they would be happy to get.
 In this economy, or any economy, why would we want to prevent people from getting gainful employment?"
 Little People of America, an advocacy group for individuals with dwarfism, condemned Workman's legislation, and Jennifer Arnold, one of the stars of The Little Couple, argued against the proposal, saying, "My biggest concern is that we're going backwards.
 It seems okay today to still make fun of little people.
 It's not okay to do that for races, religions and other disabled people."

-Resignation

 After losing the 2016 primary election for the state senate, Workman was appointed to the Florida Public Service Commission by Republican Governor Rick Scott.
-Before he could assume office, Workman was accused of being vulgar by State Senator Lizbeth Benacquisto (R) who claimed he made vulgar comments and gestures at a charity event.
+However shortly thereafter, Workman was accused by State Senator Lizbeth Benacquisto (R) of making vulgar comments and gestures at a charity event.
 She asked him to stop, but he persisted.
 When he refused to stop, others had to intervene.

-Senator Benacquisto announced she would not schedule Workman for confirmation by the Senate.
-Following Benacquisto's announcement, Workman contacted Scott and immediately withdrew from consideration.
+Benacquisto announced she would not schedule Workman for confirmation by the Senate.
+Workman subsequently contacted Scott and asked to be withdrawn from consideration.
 Workman apologized to Benacquisto and agreed to step aside from the PCS appointment to keep from becoming a distraction to the Governor.